 Mind you, I’m pleased On Stranger Tides doesn’t revisit Jack’s rapport with Will and Elizabeth, whose story was beautifully concluded in the previous film’s post credit sequence.
 We get a new couple to replace them though: Philip (Sam Claflin), a man of faith whom Angelica brings aboard in the hopes of converting her daddy, and Syrena (Astrid Berges-Frisbey), a mermaid whom Blackbeard kidnaps, tortures, and then leaves for dead.
 The conversion thing didn’t work out.

 The mermaids are pretty cool.
-Reminiscent of the creatures in Takahashi Rumiko’s Mermaid Forest, they lure unsuspecting sailors with their uncanny resemblance to Amanda Seyfried and then eat them alive like rabid piranhas on the first day of an hGC diet.
-Syrena stands out for sparing the righteous, sometimes even saving them, and her judgement of Jack proves crucial to the film’s climax.
+Reminiscent of the creatures in Takahashi Rumiko’s Mermaid Forest, they lure unsuspecting sailors with their uncanny resemblance to Amanda Seyfried and then eat them alive like rabid piranhas on the first day of an hCG diet.
+Syrena stands out for sparing the righteous, sometimes even saving them, and her judgment of Jack proves crucial to the film’s climax.
 Also, she looks more like Ellen Page.

 Despite that, Philip strikes me as the more compelling lovebird, owing to his philosophical standoff with Blackbeard.
 Mocked and persecuted, he persists in preaching redemption, while the pirate pushes his personal brand of nihilism.
 Whether Blackbeard succeeds in corrupting the young missionary is the stuff of spoilers, but I love how the conflict informs Syrena and Philip’s final exchange, in which one speaks of salvation and the other of forgiveness.
 What happens next implies they’re the same, a notion I find both comforting and poetic.